awslabs/iam-policy-autopilot/README.md

 ### Fix AccessDenied Errors

-Parse and fix AWS AccessDenied errors by analyzing error messages:
+Parse and fix AWS AccessDenied errors by analyzing error messages if you still run into AccessDenied errors with the generated policy:

 ```bash
 # From command line argument